chris-rutkowski/taptest/docs/docs/tutorial-basics/tt-tutorial.md

 > 📋 **Device selection:** If you have connected more than one compatible device you will be presented with the choice menu where to run your tests.
 You can select the device upfront by passing the `-d` parameter (device ID) e.g. `flutter test integration_test -d D3166B06-2B21...`.

+> 🎉 **Achievement Unlocked!** You can now run integration tests as well.
+Skip the `--update-goldens` flag in subsequent runs.